MicrosoftDocs/win32/desktop-src/direct3d9/d3dx-channel.md

 ---
-description: The following flags are used to specify which channels in a texture to operate on. ms.assetid: b592b42a-0af1-49df-b159-4b84e4e12c95
+description: Learn about the flags that are used to specify which channels in a texture to operate on, like D3DX\_CHANNEL\_RED. ms.assetid: b592b42a-0af1-49df-b159-4b84e4e12c95
 title: D3DX_CHANNEL
 ms.topic: article